ICC hands Ugandan warlord Dominic Ongwen 25-year sentence | DW | 06.05.2021

 The former child soldier who became a commander of the notorious Lord's Resistance Army (LRA) was convicted in February of 61 crimes including rape, sexual enslavement, child abductions, torture and murder.

+"I am before this international court with so many charges, and yet I am the first victim of child abduction.
+What happened to me, I do not even believe happened to Jesus Christ," Ongwen said.

+Ongwen was abducted as a 9-year-old schoolboy by the LRA and forced into life of violence.

-Prosecutors had sought a lower sentence than the maximum 30 years to life allowed by the ICC, arguing that Ongwen was initially abducted as a schoolboy by the LRA and should therefore receive a more mild sentence.
+Prosecutors had sought a lower sentence than the maximum 30 years to life allowed by the ICC considering his trauma.

 More to follow...